 People make snap judgments.
-It takes only 1/10th of a second to form a first impression about a person, and websites are no different.
+It takes only 1/10th of a second to form a first impression about a person.
+Websites are no different.

 This number comes from specific studies.
 In the first study, participants twice rated the visual appeal of web homepages presented for 500 ms each.
 In a follow-up study, they reduced the exposure time to 50 ms.

-Throughout, visual appeal ratings were highly correlated from one phase to the next, as were the correlations between the 50 ms and 500 ms conditions.
-Thus, visual appeal can be assessed within 50 ms, suggesting that web designers have about 50 ms to make a good first impression.
+Throughout, visual appeal ratings correlated highly from one phase to the next, as did correlations between the 50 ms and 500 ms conditions.
+Thus, visual appeal can be assessed within 50 ms, suggesting that you have about 50 ms to make a good first impression with your website.

-Recently, Google confirmed the 50 ms number in their own research.
-In fact, according to their study, some opinions develop within 17 ms (though the effect was less pronounced on some design factors).
+A few years ago, Google confirmed the 50 ms number in their own research.
+In fact, according to their study, some opinions develop within 17 ms, though the effect was less pronounced on some design factors.

 The key findings from their study were that websites with low visual complexity and high prototypicality (how representative a design looks for a certain category of websites) were perceived as highly appealing.

 Key takeaway: Make your web design simple and familiar.
-Follow conventions. (i.e. People have a fixed idea of what an e-commerce site should be like.)
+Follow conventions.
+People have a fixed idea of what an ecommerce site should look like.
 If you go for innovative, unconventional layouts, people are less likely to like them.

-It takes 2.6 seconds for a user’s eyes to land on that area of a website that most influences their first impression.
+It takes 2.6 seconds for a user’s eyes to land on the area of a website that most influences their first impression.

 The six website sections that drew the most interest from viewers were:

 - The institution’s logo.
-Users spent about 6.48 seconds focused on this area before moving on.
+Users spent 6.48 seconds focused on this area before moving on.